Interpreting the SDG Index and Dashboards results

 Limitations

 To ensure the results are comparable across countries, we do not incorporate estimates received directly from national statistical offices.
-Data providers may adjust national data to ensure international comparability.
+Rather, we rely on processes in place in international organizations to ensure comparability.
 As a result, some data points presented in this report may differ from data available from national sources.
 Moreover, the length of the validation processes by international organizations can lead to significant delays in publishing some data.
 National statistical offices may therefore have more recent data for some indicators than presented in this report.
+It should also be noted that countries recently affected by conflict may be particularly prone to outdated data.
+The indicators that come from science and research have been described and published in peer-reviewed journals.

 The SDG Index provides a comprehensive assessment of distance to targets based on the most up-to-date data available covering all 193 UN member States.
-This year’s report includes 98 global indicators and 27 additional indicators included specifically for OECD countries’ dashboards (due to better data coverage).
+This year's report includes 102 global indicators and a further 24 additional indicators specifically for OECD countries' dashboards (due to better data coverage).

-The following sections provide an overview of the methodology for indicator selection, normalization, aggregation and for generating indications on trends over time.
-Additional information including raw data, additional data tables and sensitivity tests, is available online.
+The following sections provide an overview of the methodology used for indicator selection, normalization, and aggregation, and for generating indications on trends over time.
+Additional information including raw data, additional data tables, and sensitivity tests, is available online.

 Where possible, we use official SDG indicators endorsed by the UN Statistical Commission.
 Where there are data gaps or insufficient data available for an official indicator, we include other metrics from official and unofficial providers.
 We used five criteria in selecting indicators suitable for inclusion in the report: